 Series B in 2021

-Arctic Vision is a clinical-stage specialty ophthalmology company based in China, focused on developing innovative therapies to address unmet clinical needs in the treatment of ophthalmic diseases.
-The company boasts a portfolio of breakthrough technologies aimed at providing effective solutions for patients with rare eye conditions.
-Founded by prominent life sciences investors, Arctic Vision is led by an experienced team of industry veterans skilled in research and development as well as the commercialization of eye care products.
-Its commitment to advancing ophthalmic medicine positions it as a key player in both the Asian and global markets.
+Arctic Vision is a clinical-stage specialty ophthalmology company based in China, focused on developing innovative therapies to meet the unmet clinical needs in ophthalmic diseases.
+The company boasts a leading portfolio of breakthrough technologies aimed at addressing various eye care challenges in China, Asia, and globally.
+Established by prominent life sciences investors, Arctic Vision is guided by a team of experienced professionals from the ophthalmic industry, who possess extensive knowledge in research and development as well as commercialization of eye care products.
+The company's efforts include the development of new ophthalmic medicines, particularly gene therapies, that hold significant commercial potential and aim to improve the recovery outcomes for patients with rare ophthalmic conditions.

 Century Therapeutics